SvOlli/c65-firmware/README.md

 files in the "src" directory.
 These files can be used later on reference real source code of reversed engineered and improved firmware.

+The built ROM can be found at obj/mega65.rom